-In 2010, the legislature passed a law to reduce the use of toxic material in vehicle brake pads and shoes (Chapter 70.285 RCW).
+In 2010, the Legislature passed a law to reduce the use of toxic material in vehicle brake pads and shoes (Chapter 70.285 RCW).
 This law restricts the use of several heavy metals and asbestos, beginning in 2015, and provides a schedule to phase out copper.
 Vehicle brake pads manufactured after 2021 must contain less than 5 percent copper by weight.
 By 2025, brake pads must contain less than 0.5 percent copper.

 Although the Better Brakes Law requires manufacturers to reduce or eliminate several toxic chemicals, the major focus is copper.
-As brake pads wear down, copper and other metals in brake dust are deposited on roadways, where they are washed into our streams and rivers.
+As brake pads wear down, copper and other metals in brake dust are deposited on roadways, where they are washed into streams and rivers.